aerogear/offix/packages/sync/README.md

 }
 ```

-#### Query Level Squashing
+#### Mutation Level Squashing
-To disable this feature at a query level be sure to create a directive on your schema type definitions like so:
+To disable this feature at a mutation level be sure to create a directive on your schema type definitions like so:

 ```
 directive @noSquash on FIELD
 ```

-Next, on your client, ensure the query has the annotation attached like so:
+Next, on your client, ensure the mutation has the annotation attached like so:

 ```
-exampleQuery(...) @noSquash {
+exampleMutation(...) @noSquash {
   ...
 }
 ```